John Grant (musician): Solo career (2010–present)

 In 2017, Grant appeared at the Hay Literary Festival in conversation with Cosey Fanni Tutti to discuss her autobiography Art Sex Music, which had been named Book of the Year by Sunday Times, Telegraph, and Rough Trade Records.
 Grant announced in 2017 that he had signed with publishers Little, Brown and Company to write his own autobiography.
-2017 also saw him curate North Atlantic Flux: Sounds From Smoky Bay, a four-day event celebrating the best in Nordic and Scandinavian culture as part of Hull's year as UK City Of Culture.
-The festival, a collaboration with Curated Place, went on to win three awards at The Drum UK Event Awards, including the prestigious Cultural Event of the Year.
-Highlights of the festival included performances from Susanne Sundfør, GusGus, Tonik Ensemble, Nils Bech, Adelle Stripe, Wrangler and Grant himself, who also gave a two-hour Q&A hosted by writer and poet Adelle Stripe and later described as "enthralling".
-In July, Grant returned to the Royal Albert Hall to contribute to a fund-raising event on behalf of Stonewall, for a conversation with Elizabeth Fraser of the Cocteau Twins; the evening marked the 50th anniversary of the Sexual Offenses Act 1967.
-That month, Grant also joined a distinguished line up celebrating the music of Scott Walker, as part of the BBC's Late Night Proms.
-The Heritage Orchestra conducted by Jules Buckley joined special guests Grant, Susanne Sundfør, Richard Hawley, and Jarvis Cocker to perform a string of Walker's songs.
+2017 also saw him curate North Atlantic Flux: Sounds From Smoky Bay, a four-day event celebrating the best of Nordic culture as part of Hull's year as the UK City of Culture.
+The festival won three awards at the Drum UK Event Awards, including the prestigious Cultural Event of the Year.
+Highlights of the festival included performances from Susanne Sundfør, GusGus, Tonik Ensemble, Nils Bech, Adelle Stripe, Wrangler, and Grant, who also gave a two-hour Q&A session.

+In July 2017, Grant returned to the Royal Albert Hall to contribute to a fundraising event on behalf of Stonewall, for a conversation with Elizabeth Fraser of the Cocteau Twins; the evening marked the 50th anniversary of the Sexual Offences Act 1967.
+That month, Grant celebrated the music of Scott Walker as part of an event hosted by the BBC's Late Night Proms.
 The event was broadcast on BBC Four, BBC Radio 3, and BBC Radio 6 Music.
 Grant also recorded "Mountaineers", a duet with Susanne Sundfør for her album Music for People in Trouble, which was released in August 2017.

-Having toured with Elbow in the U.S. in 2014, Grant teamed up with Guy Garvey to record a duet version of Elbow's "Kindling (Fickle Flame)", which was released in September 2017.
-Grant was a guest vocalist on The Great Distraction, an album by Leeds-based art–electro rock quintet Vessels.
+Grant teamed up with Elbow frontman Guy Garvey, having previously toured the U.S. with the band in 2014, to record a duet version of Elbow's "Kindling (Fickle Flame)" in September 2017.
+Grant was a guest vocalist on The Great Distraction, an album by electro-rock band Vessels.
 The single "Erase the Tapes" featuring Grant was released in September 2017.